-Treasurer Yee is the first Asian American elected to a statewide office in Arizona history.
-She is also the first Chinese American Republican woman to win a major statewide office in U.S. history.
-With eight years of experience in the Arizona Legislature, plus four years working for the Arizona State Treasurer’s Office, Treasurer Yee brings a unique perspective to this important financial leadership role for Arizona.
+Treasurer Yee is the first Asian American elected to a statewide office in Arizona’s history.
+She is also the first Chinese American Republican woman to win a major statewide office in United States history.
+With eight years of experience in the Arizona Legislature, as well as four years working for the Arizona State Treasurer’s Office, Treasurer Yee brings a unique perspective to this important financial leadership role for Arizona.

-Prior to holding elected office, Treasurer Yee served a long and distinguished career in federal, state, and local government public service.
-She served as Deputy Cabinet Secretary for California Governor Arnold Schwarzenegger, as a Policy Analyst for California Governor Pete Wilson, and on the executive team of Arizona State Treasurer Dean Martin working as Legislative Liaison and Communications Director from 2007-2010.
-She also served as a senior research analyst for the Arizona Senate Committee on Education and provided administrative services for the Maricopa County Attorney’s Office.
-At the federal level, Treasurer Yee worked for the United States Department of Justice in the Fraud Section, Criminal Division in Washington, D.C.
+Prior to elected office, Kimberly Yee enjoyed a career in public service at the federal, state and local government levels.
+She served as Deputy Cabinet Secretary for Governor Arnold Schwarzenegger, as a Policy Analyst for Governor Pete Wilson and on the executive team of Arizona State Treasurer Dean Martin, where she promoted fiscal conservative principles to protect taxpayers.
+She also served as a senior research analyst for the Arizona Senate Committee on Education.
+She previously provided administrative services for the Maricopa County Attorney’s Office.
+At the federal level, she worked for the United States Department of Justice in the Fraud Section, Criminal Division in Washington, D.C.

 Follow updates on Twitter @AZTreasury